2026 FESTIVAL HIGHLIGHTS

 - Viking Ship Exploration of Scandinavia and the Arctic

-- How we Learned Sailing
+- How We Learned Sailing

 - The Development of the Square Rigged Ship